abajwa-hw/security-workshops/Setup-ranger-21.md

 ```
 ![Image](../master/screenshots/ranger21-hive-query-rejected.png?raw=true)

+- At this point the audit trail in Ranger will not show any hive activity

 - Create hive policy in Ranger for user ali giving access to only 2 columns in table sample_07
   - db name: default
   - table: sample_07